1400-1600 RenaissanceHistorical sitesWar & Peace

 The Beggars ...
 (Steenvoorde, Hill Country)

-A piece of important "Vaderlandsche", say Flemish, history took place not far from Hostellerie Kemmelberg **** (the initiator of this website www.top.vlaanderen) : namely in Steenvoorde (now French-Flanders).
+A piece of important "Vaderlandsche", say Flemish, history took place not far from Castel Mino (the initiator of this web site www.top.vlaanderen) : namely in Steenvoorde (now French Flanders).
 Steenvoorde is located in the Houtland and borders the Flemish municipality of Watou.

 Speaking of the Beggars and their iconoclasm.
 Do you know the story of the 3 clergymen who were murdered in 1568?
-On the interesting web site HistoryFiles we read the following about them: "In early January 1568, the churches of Reningelst, Dranouter, Kemmel and Nieuwkerke, among others, were looted and the contents destroyed or set on fire.
-The pastor, the chaplain and the spiritual sexton of Reningelst are taken prisoner, mutilated, tortured and horribly murdered by some of the forest goons.
-A few days later, their frozen bodies are found at Nieuwkerke at the most likely place of martyrdom, then in the middle of the woods.
+On the interesting website HistoryFiles we read the following about this: "At the beginning of January 1568, the churches of Reningelst, Dranouter, Kemmel and Nieuwkerke, among others, were looted and the contents destroyed or set on fire.
+The priest, the chaplain and the clergyman of Reningelst were imprisoned, mutilated, tortured and horribly murdered by some forest beggars.
+A few days later, their frozen bodies were found in Nieuwkerke at the most probable place of martyrdom, then in the middle of the woods.
 They are buried in the church of Nieuwkerke.
-Not until April 1923 are the mortal remains of the murdered rediscovered under the church floor, and in 1928 the then pastor Gustaaf Lamerant builds the monumental tomb of the cross on the spot where their remains were first found."
+It was not until April 1923 that the remains of the murdered were rediscovered under the church floor and in 1928 the then pastor Gustaaf Lamerant built the monumental crucifix on the spot where their remains were first found.

-Also on Acorn Street, a crucifix is set up in memory of the 3 murdered "pastors."
+Also in the Eikelstraat there is a crucifix set up in memory of the 3 murdered "pasters".

-In the St. John Baptist Church in Dranouter hangs a work by Peter Soenen, a missionary from Scheut.
-It was painted in 1947 and is about ... yes, about those 3 "murdered" priests.
-Below is a black and white shot we took of it.
+In the St. John Baptist Church in Dranouter hangs a work by Peter Soenen, a missionary of Scheut.
+It was painted in 1947 and is about...
+Yes, about those 3 "murdered" priests.
+Below is a black and white shot that we made of it.

-In the Saint Vedastus Church of Reningelst, bulletins from the 3 murdered clergymen are on display:
+In the Sint Vedastus church of Reningelst the phalanges of the 3 murdered clergymen are exhibited:

-Fingerprints of the 3 murdered clergy of Reningelst (St. Vedastus Church).
+Phalanges of the 3 murdered clergy of Reningelst (Sint Vedastuskerk).

-Fingerprints of the 3 murdered clergy of Reningelst (St. Vedastus Church, Reningelst).
+Phalanges of the 3 murdered clergy of Reningelst (Sint Vedastuskerk, Reningelst).

 Did you know... that the term "geus" actually comes from French: 'gueux' means pauper or thief.